jornpe/yr-norwegian-water-temperatures/README.md

 pip install yr-norway-water-temps
 ```

+## API key
+To use this package, you need an API key from yr.no, see https://hjelp.yr.no/hc/no/articles/5949243432850-API-for-badetemperaturer for more info.

 ## Usage
 First, you'll need to get an API key from the provider of the water temperature data.